DPDK/dpdk/doc/guides/prog_guide/source_org.rst

     :ref:`Useful Variables Provided by the Build System <Useful_Variables_Provided_by_the_Build_System>` for descriptions of other variables.

-Makefiles that are provided by the Intel® DPDK libraries and applications are located in $(RTE_SDK)/mk.
+Makefiles that are provided by the DPDK libraries and applications are located in $(RTE_SDK)/mk.

 Config templates are located in $(RTE_SDK)/config.
 The templates describe the options that are enabled for each target.
-The config file also contains items that can be enabled and disabled for many of the Intel® DPDK libraries, including debug options.
+The config file also contains items that can be enabled and disabled for many of the DPDK libraries, including debug options.
 The user should look at the config file and become familiar with the options.
 The config file is also used to create a header file, which will be located in the new build directory.